mint-lab/TriangulationToolbox/dataset_roh/README.md

 ### Roh's Angulation Dataset

-_Roh's angulation dataset_ is a set of measurements acquired from an IR detector and four IRED landmark.
+_Roh's angulation dataset_ is a set of measurements acquired from an IR detector and four IRED landmarks.
 The sensor system aims at 2D bearing-based localization, which is described in Roh's thesis [1] and paper [2] in detail.

 #### Landmark Map
 The map file, _landmark.csv_, contains position of four landmarks.